jakesgordon/tic-tac-toe/readme.md

 This repository includes an implementation of a simple Tic Tac Toe game with multiplayer support provided by a Node.js websocket server.

+You can play the game at [ttt.jakesgordon.com](https://ttt.jakesgordon.com), but of course you'll need to wait for a second player to join.
+You can always play against yourself if you use 2 browsers or 2 separate devices.

+> NOTE: I may or may not still be hosting this game by the time you read this, so YMMV.

 ## Usage

 ```bash